 This post contains affiliate links by which I may earn a commission to support this ministry and my family at no extra cost to you.
 Disclosure

-So many days I feel like the worst mother ever.
+Our family mantra supports us on the hard days–the many days when I feel like the worst mother ever.
 My children complain about how unfairly they are being treated.
-I lose my temper and yell.
+Siblings fight all day.
+I lose my temper and yell, repeatedly.
 The house is a disaster.
 We barely seem to survive the day.
-I get the feeling that they, too, think I am the worst mother ever.
+And I get the feeling that they, too, think I am the worst mother ever.

 A couple weeks ago Maya left me a card and three notes around my room.
 Tonight I found a hot pink sticky note on my computer, iPad, door, water cup, and mirror.
 She is my loving girl who, at nine years old, still gives kisses and cuddles.
 My heart melts.
 Her freckle-faced smile is adorable.
 Maya gives her love generously.

 Last week an “I love you” reminder popped up on my iPhone, IMac, & iPad (yes, we are almost entirely a MAC family now and everything syncs nicely).
 At first I thought it was from my husband, who does send encouraging notes from time to time.
 When another note popped up the next day, I opened the Reminders App and found this.